What Is HEAR?

 The PLUS Programme looks after HEAR-eligible students who are offered a place at University College Cork.

-What Support Can I Get as a HEAR-Eligible Student?
+What Support Can I Get as a HEAR-Eligible Student at UCC?

-- A dedicated support officer to help your transition to university life and onward progress to finishing your degree.
+- A dedicated Support Officer from the ACCESS UCC PLUS programme to help your transition to university life and onward progress to finishing your degree.

 - Academic support (if required) in the form of extra tuition.